aklapatch/worship-attempt/notes.md

 - imgui

 ## misc
-- there was a memory leak in the image menu, I needed to implement a system where new textures are only generated/allocated if the image_list size changes
+- (done sort of)there was a memory leak in the image menu, I needed to implement a system where new textures are only generated/allocated if the image_list size changes

 ## TODO: What to work on next
 - Hot song editing/reloading